WTP016-CN/WTP016-CN/README.md

 Please check the emails, Twitter and other information on the left.

 ## Licenses and Delegation
-**If not stated otherwise, non-software repository are licensed under CC-BY-SA 4.0 (International) and software repository are licensed under the MIT License.**
+**If not stated otherwise, non-software repository are licensed under CC-BY-SA 4.0 and software repository are licensed under the MIT License.**